PyvesB/AntiWorldFly/.github/ISSUE_TEMPLATE/bug_report.md

 Minecraft Version:

 Spigot/CraftBukkit version: <!-- Run /version and paste the output here -->

+Other Plugins you are using: <!-- ex. screenshot of /plugins -->

 ## Expected Behavior
 <!--- Tell us what should happen -->